Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 Slightly heavy

-Lazer is a slightly lesser-known company from Belgium, but its Jackal helmet stands up to competition from bigger brands.
+The Jackal is made by the lesser-known company Lazer, but stands up well to competition from bigger brands.
 One of the standout features of this helmet is its ventilation properties.
-Compared to other trail/enduro lids, the Jackal has much more evident vents, which make for a cooler riding experience.
+Compared to other trail/enduro lids, it has much more evident vents, and airflow is excellent.

 8. Best all-rounder